 However, it’s only spoken as a first language in certain parts of the country such as areas in Galway, Kerry, Cork and Donegal.
 Moreso whether you learn the Irish language or not can come from your family traditions, as it’s often passed down from generations.

 The Gaeilge Language is recognised as the national and first official language of the Republic of Ireland and a minority language in Northern Ireland.
 The Irish language is also one of the official languages of the European Union.

 The Irish language is taught in schools across the country and has its own festivals in the Gaeltacht.
 If you visit Ireland you’ll be introduced to the language on all road and street signs in the Republic of Ireland and certain areas of the North of Ireland.

-Most people in Ireland will know how to speak a few Irish phrases and saying but over time there has been a decline in people learning and speaking the language.
+Most people in Ireland will know how to speak a few Irish phrases and sayings, but over time there has been a huge decline in people learning and speaking the language.
 However, the Irish language will always be an important part of Irish traditions and culture.

 Check out some of the most popular Irish phrases and sayings below: